 9. The Barkless Dog – The Basenji is a unique dog that originates in the Central Africa.
-They don’t bark, instead emitting a high-pitched “yodel”.
-Their behavior has been described as cat-like, they groom like cats, and are known to climb trees.
+They don’t bark, but instead Basenjis let out a high-pitched “yodel.”
+Their behavior has been described as cat-like – they groom like cats, and are known to climb trees just like cats do.

-10. Facts about Dogs: Greyhounds – The Greyhound is the fastest of all dog breeds.
+10. Greyhounds – The Greyhound is the fastest of all dog breeds.
 It can reach speeds of up to 45 miles an hour.

-And there you have it, 10 fascinating facts about dogs, our endlessly fascinating canine friends.
+And there you have it, 10 fascinating facts about our endlessly fascinating dogs and man’s best friend.